Accelerating the energy transition in Central Queensland

 The Project design prioritises the use of previously cleared areas, which account for 40% of the total project disturbance footprint.

-Offsetting 780,000 tonnes of CO2 annually
+Offsetting 780,000 tonnes

 That’s the equivalent of planting 18 million trees every year.